Menu

 • Make the drive back to Mazar-e Sharif.

-• Visit the Old Town and Blue Mosque before dinner in the evening.
+• Visit the Old Town before dinner in the evening.
+Also take the chance to see the Blue Mosque in a nightly setting.

 • Overnight stay in Mazar-e Sharif.